HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/pipes/highlight/highlight-pipe.md

 #### Edge cases

-If the Highlight Pipe is given a value other than a string, it returns the original text not highlighted.
+When the text value for the Highlight Pipe contains HTML, it should highlight matches on the escaped HTML

+When the text value for the highlight Pipe is `undefined`, it should return the empty string

+When both search term and text value are `undefined`, it should return the empty string